 1. Ask Simple But Deadly Questions

-We have come up with a simple but deadly set of questions that work across industries and really gets into the hearts and minds of the people we are trying to identify.
+We have come up with a simple but deadly set of questions that works across industries and really gets into the hearts and minds of the people we are trying to identify.
 We don’t believe in building out personas to include all the fluffy details such as favourite foods, music, or anything non-work related.
+We ask questions that draw out their motivation to buy and places them at the right stage of the buyer journey.

 2. Bring It To Life Through Design

 Our buyer personas work well because they relay the information in a visual manner.
-I had reason to work with some personas that were given to me by a client recently – they were done by an actual brand agency – and they looked like Exhibit A above.
+We had reason to work with some personas that were given to us by a client – they were done by an actual brand agency – and they looked like Exhibit A above.
+Awful.

 If you want everyone on the team to engage with the persona, make it look nice!
 Add some personality like we did in the example below, which was done for a Professional Services firm – names and some detail have been removed to protect the client’s identity:

-Don’t you have a clear picture of who Steve is and what he wants, even with significantly less text?
-Hopefully if you’re on the client side, Steve will remind you of someone you know!
+Don’t you have a much clearer picture of who Steve is and what he wants, even with significantly less text?

-Really get into the head of the persona and try to discover what they need and want.
-Take the time to think about these two simple things and you will have more focused and relevant B2B buyer personas in no time.
+Try to discover what they need and want.
+Take the time to think about these two simple things and you will have more focused and relevant B2B buyer personas that will form the basis of your strategy.
+It’s really important that you get the personas right.
+Taking the time to read this should help.